danomisik/StorefrontBackend/README.md

 ```

 5. Use Postman/Frontend:
-- authneticate to /users/authenticate [POST] endpoint with json body
+- authenticate to `/users/authenticate [POST]` endpoint with json body
 ```
 {
     "username": "username",